djalbat/yapp/README.md

     npm install

-You will need to do this if you want to look at the examples or if you wish to contribute.
+You will need to do this if you want to look at the examples.

-Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
-These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight errors.
-This should also be supplied, or just do without the squiggle.
+Yapp supports [FiraCode](https://github.com/tonsky/FiraCode), see the dedicated section below for installation instructions.

 ## Getting started